ljewalsh/ljewalsh.github.io/_posts/2019-10-13-tips-from-a-self-taught-dev.md

 date: 2019-10-13
 ---

-Over five years ago, working as an archivist as the Univeristy of Canterbury, my manager linked me to the website <a href="http://codecademy.com">codecademy</a> with a vague comment of "you might like this".
+Over five years ago, working as an archivist as the Univeristy of Canterbury, my manager linked me to the coding-tutorial website <a href="http://codecademy.com">codecademy</a> with a vague comment of "you might like this".
 I still remember the homepage -- a signup form with an embedded terminal next to it and a message employing me to write my first line of code: <i>print 'hello world'</i>.
 Quickly I typed those three words, hit enter, and watched the terminal dutifly spitout my message:

 <center>hello world</center>